Last Updated on 26 September 2024 by Cycloscope

 His medium of choice though, is steel, with beautifully handmade brazed joints.
 Holding these tolerances in the shop results in a bike that rides perfectly on the road, simply put.
 Royal H aspires to build bikes with character.

-Framesets start at $2,700.00 and take a minimum of 4 weeks build time.
+Framesets start at $2,700.00 and take a minimum of 4 weeks to build time.
 There is currently a 3-month waitlist.

 Bantam (Portland, Oregon)